bmedeir4/Weather-Assessment/README.markdown

 2. Drag folder into text editor (i.e VS code)
 3. Open terminal
 4. Insert: npm install
-5. Insert: npm serve
+5. Insert: npm run serve

 After the following is performed, the website should open in your browser.
-If not, it is a sad day for all (but mostly me)
+If not, it is a sad day for all (but mostly me).